Robert Joseph Baker

-Baker became a member of the Ancient Order of Hibernians in 2008 and became the State AOH chaplain in Alabama.
+Baker became a member of the Ancient Order of Hibernians (AOH) in 2008 and became the state AOH chaplain in Alabama.
 He has written several books.

 Biography

 Early life

-Born on June 4, 1944, in Willard, Ohio, Robert Baker entered the Pontifical College Josephinum in Columbus, Ohio, in 1966.
+Robert Baker was born on June 4, 1944, in Willard, Ohio.
+He entered the Pontifical College Josephinum in Columbus, Ohio, in 1966.
 He graduated with a Bachelor of Philosophy degree.

 Priesthood

-On March 21, 1970, Baker was ordained into the priesthood by Bishop Paul Tanner for the Diocese of St. Augustine.
-After his ordination, Baker was assigned as assistant pastor of St. Paul Parish in Jacksonville Beach, Florida.
-In 1972, Baker went to Rome to study at the Pontifical Gregorian University, where in 1975 he received a Licentiate of Sacred Theology in dogmatic theology.
+On March 21, 1970, Baker was ordained into the priesthood at Saint Wendelin Church in Fostoria, Ohio, by Bishop Paul Tanner for the Diocese of St. Augustine.
+After his ordination, the diocese assigned Baker as assistant pastor of St. Paul Parish in Jacksonville Beach, Florida.
+In 1972, Baker went to Rome to study at the Pontifical Gregorian University, receiving a Licentiate of Sacred Theology in dogmatic theology in 1975.

-In 1976, Baker was appointed director of the Catholic Student Parish at the University of Florida and assigned as pastor of the Cathedral-Basilica of St. Augustine Parish in St. Augustine, Florida.
-In 1977, he was granted the Doctor of Theology degree.
+In 1976, after returning to Florida, Baker was appointed director of the Catholic Student Parish at the University of Florida in Gainesville, and assigned as pastor of the Cathedral-Basilica of St. Augustine Parish in St. Augustine.
+During that time, he founded the St. Francis Ministry in Gainesville to assist individuals discharged from state mental hospitals who were homeless.In 1977, Baker was granted a Doctor of Theology degree.

 Baker was appointed in 1981 as instructor of sacramental theology at St. Vincent de Paul Seminary in Boynton Beach, Florida.
-In 1984, he became the pastor of the Cathedral-Basilica Parish of St. Augustine and in 1997 was transferred to Christ the King Parish in Jacksonville.
+In 1984, Baker was appointed pastor of the Cathedral-Basilica Parish of St. Augustine and in 1997 was transferred to Christ the King Parish in Jacksonville, Florida.

 Bishop of Charleston

-On July 12, 1999, Pope John Paul II appointed Baker as bishop of the Diocese of Charleston.
-He was consecrated on September 28, 1999, by Archbishop John Donoghue at the Convention and Performing Arts Center in North Charleston, South Carolina.
+On July 12, 1999, Pope John Paul II appointed Baker as bishop of Charleston.
+He was consecrated on September 28, 1999, by Archbishop John Donoghue at the North Charleston Coliseum in North Charleston, South Carolina.
 During his tenure as bishop, Baker dedicated new or expanded churches, schools, and parish facilities.

-On January 26, 2007, the Diocese of Charleston reached a $5 million minimum settlement with sexual abuse victims and their family members.
-Baker said that he deeply regretted the anguish suffered by them.
+On January 26, 2007, the diocese reached a $5 million minimum settlement with sexual abuse victims and their family members.
+Baker said that he deeply regretted their anguish.

 Bishop of Birmingham

-On August 14, 2007, Pope Benedict XVI appointed baker as the bishop of the Diocese of Birmingham.
+On August 14, 2007, Pope Benedict XVI appointed Baker as bishop of Birmingham.
 He was installed as bishop on October 2, 2007.
+In 2019, Baker opened a eucharistic conference in the diocese.

-On March 25, 2020, Pope Francis accepted his resignation as bishop of Birmingham.
+On March 25, 2020, Pope Francis accepted Baker's resignation as bishop of Birmingham.
+He is currently Bishop Emeritus of Birmingham.

 Positions

+Abortion

-Baker was critical in 2009 of the honorary doctorate that Notre Dame University granted to President Barack Obama, since Obama supported abortion rights for women.
-Baker suggested that Catholics assemble and pray on the day Obama was to receive his degree; he discouraged public demonstrations, however.
+Baker was critical in 2009 of the honorary doctorate that Notre Dame University granted to US President Barack Obama, since Obama supported abortion rights for women.
+Baker suggested that Catholics assemble and pray on the Notre Dame commencement day; he discouraged public demonstrations, however.